Banks| Policies| Dodgy Deals| Campaigns

 Impacts

 In 2012, Bunge came under criticism from NGO Survival International for sourcing its sugarcane from the ancestral land of the Guaraní people in Brazil.
-It has been reported by the tribe that crop production has brought pesticides and machinery that has damaged their health, as well as restricting them to a small area that has prevented them from hunting and practicing their traditions.
+It has been reported by the tribe that crop production has brought pesticides and machinery that have damaged their health, as well as restricted them to a small area that has prevented them from hunting and practising their traditions.
 Opposition from the tribe led to the killing of their chief Marcus Vernon by ranchers in January 2003.
 Survival requested Bunge to follow the example of the company Raízen, which agreed to stop the sourcing of sugarcane from the area in 2012.

 In 2006, the United States Environmental Protection Agency filed charges against Bunge company regarding pollution emissions.
 This involved twelve soybean processing plants and corn mills in eight states throughout the US.
 Bunge was required to implement engineering changes and pollution control projects, estimated to cost $12 million, to reduce emissions at the facilities by 2,200 tons a year.
 The settlement also called for Bunge to pay a cash penalty of $625,000 and to spend $1.25 million to fund community-based environmental projects selected by and to be supervised by the impacted states.
 The state of Kansas will receive $22,000 of the $625,000 civil penalty, this being issued by the Kansas Department of Health and Environment.